Table of Contents

 Triggers come from anywhere.
 Testkube integrates with GitHub Actions, GitLab CI, Jenkins, Argo, and other CI/CD tools so that pipelines can trigger test runs via API or CLI.
 Tests can also be scheduled directly, triggered by Kubernetes events, or run on demand.
 The trigger and the execution are separate concerns.

 Results are centralized.
 Every run produces logs, artifacts, and a structured result in the Testkube dashboard.
 Pass/fail history, execution trends, and failure details are visible in one place across all environments and all test types, regardless of which tool ran them.
+This is the centralized test reporting most teams build piecemeal.

 The test suite itself does not change.
 Playwright tests, k6 scripts, JMeter configurations, Postman collections: all run as-is.
 Testkube wraps them in a Kubernetes Job and manages the rest.